 Action: Oppose any legislation or administrative action that negatively impacts existing City of Stockton interests in the Delta.
 Support legislation that maintains local control of water rights and land use.
 Support legislation that addresses the needs and concerns of the Delta in a balanced and objective manner.
 Advocate for the City's interests throughout the review and adoption of the Bay Delta Conservation Plan.
 Proactively protect the City's rights and interests related to groundwater.
 Proactively follow development of the process for allocating funding generated through the State Water Bond.
 Proactively seek coalition building opportunities at the State and Federal level with those that share common interests in prudently and equitably allocating funding to water projects and/or those that share common interests in protecting water rights within the Delta.
 Closely monitor modifications to the Bay Delta Conservation Plan and ensure that the City of Stockton receives consideration in any negotiations or discussions of alternative solutions.
+Closely monitor flood management and other infrastructure funding packages to ensure that funding is not diverted in an effort to fund the Bay Delta Conservation Plan.
 Also see Section 7.
 Delta Protection and Enhancement of the Legislative Positions for more information.